Continual Learning for Blind Image Quality Assessment: A Continual Learning Method for BIQA

+We adopt a two-stream network as the backbone, which is adapted from DB-CNN~\cite{zhang2020blind}, a state-of-the-art BIQA model.
+Our backbone is composed of two branches, a VGG-like CNN and a variant of ResNet-18, with specifications given in Table~\ref{table:network}.
+Following the practice in~\cite{zhang2020blind}, we pre-train the VGG-like CNN using a large-scale image set with nine synthetic distortion types at two to five degradation levels.
+This can be formulated as a multiclass classification problem, training the network to discriminate distortion types and levels.
+It is empirically shown that the learned features through this process are distortion-aware.
+During continual learning, we fix the VGG-like CNN (denoted as the stable branch in Fig.~\ref{fig:lfque}).
+In contrast, all parameters of the ResNet-18 variant are learnable, denoted as the plastic branch.
+The input image is fed into both branches, whose outputs are bilinearly pooled to obtain a fixed-length feature vector~\cite{lin2015bilinear}.

+where $\phi_p$ and $\phi_s$ are the parameters of the plastic and stable branches, respectively.
+We append an $\ell_2$-normalization layer~\cite{wang2017normface} on top of the backbone network:

 to project the feature representation onto the unit hypersphere.
-This pushes the predictions of all heads to approximately the same range, making subsequent computation, \eg, weighted summation of quality scores, more numerically stable.
+This pushes the predictions of all heads to a similar range, making subsequent computation (\eg, weighted summation of quality scores) more numerically stable.